In The Social Animal, author Elliot Aronson provides an overview of social psychology.

 We’re Not Rational: Psychological Biases

-The Social Animal delves a lot on psychological biases as well.
+The Social Animal delves a lot into psychological biases as well.

 By now psychological biases have become such a popular hit in pop-psychology books that I will skip them here.